mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - If `chromium` fails to run, it suggests that there are missing dependent libraries on the host.
 In that case, we advise to install `chromium` on the machine which will install all the dependent libraries.

+- If you get `permission denied` response when generating a report, it is due to the user not having `View` permissions on the dashboard that they are attempting to generate the report.

 ## Development